 On June 15, 2017, the Center for Environmental Law & Policy (CELP) will host its annual Celebrate Water event to commemorate another successful year of CELP’s work in Washington State and present the Ralph W. Johnson Award to John Osborn.
 John Osborn’s many invaluable contributions to CELP’s work and Washington’s waters have had a lasting effect on watersheds around the state.
-His outstanding leadership efforts in advocating for the renegotiation and modernization of the Columbia River Treaty have urged top international policymakers to include ecological considerations and remedy historic injustices against Native American Tribes.
+His outstanding leadership efforts in advocating for the renegotiation and modernization of the Columbia River Treaty have urged top international policymakers to include ecological considerations and remedy historic injustices against native tribes and First Nations.

 We hope you can join us on June 15, and raise much-needed funds for CELP’s important work in Washington!